 The RISE Centre staff negotiates with the potential member, develop and sign a membership agreement.
 When the agreement is signed by all parties, the member pays the membership fee before the 1st of a stipulated month.
 Then the loan is transferred, by the RISE Centre accountant, before the 10th of the same month.
 Thereafter payback (loan and interest) takes place monthly, due on the 10th, starting the month after the loan is transferred.

 Giving out loans as business model

 Some RISE members has giving out loans to the under-served population as a business model.
 HR&S is proud of these partners as the social good scoring is high.
-These members pays 10 % interest and membership fee like everyone else.
+These members pays 5 % interest and but membership fee like everyone else.
 At the same time are they not allowed to take more than 10 % interest from their customers.
-The method they can use to be able to pay their own running costs and also pay back to HR&S has three components: i) They are fully accountable and do not use funds from any other purpose, so that they always pay back the amount and in time. ii) Through this level of trust they will with time be able to handle a large amount of capital, maybe EUR 20,000. iii) They usually collect the amount evey week, as a service to they loan-taker who usually do not have access to a safe place to keep money, and can thereby give out the loan more than once during the same period of time.
-Thus if the RISE member gives out the loan twice the actual annual income will be 20%, giving the RISE member an income of 10 % after having paid HR&S. In this example the annual income will be EUR 2,000.
+The method they can use to be able to pay their own running costs and also pay back to HR&S has three components: i) They are fully accountable and do not use funds from any other purpose, so that they always pay back the amount and in time. ii) Through this level of trust they will with time be able to handle a large amount of capital, maybe EUR 20,000. iii) They usually collect the amount evey week, as a service to they loan-taker who usually do not have access to a safe place to keep money.

 Perform the HR&S practical strategy Real-time Outcome Planning and Evaluation (ROPE) in full.
 Each initiative develops its own ROPE programme journal.